thatlameguy/WasteNot/README.md

 - Express.js for the backend API framework
 - JWT for secure authentication
 - Lucide Icons for UI elements
-- Groq API for intelligent recipe suggestions and freshness tracking
+- Google Gemini AI for intelligent recipe suggestions and freshness tracking

 ---